 How Much Do You Really Need?

 Maybe your monthly expenses run you $3,500.
-That works out to $10,500 to $21,000 for three to six months’ savings – pretty intimidating even as the economy rebounds a little in 2020.
+That works out to $10,500 to $21,000 for three to six months’ savings – pretty intimidating even in the best of times.
 But take a deep breath and think about it.
 Take a hard look at your budget – and if you don’t have one, make one.
 Pin down exactly where your money is going every month.

 Maybe $1,600 of that total pays your rent or mortgage and utilities.
 Another $500 goes to your car payment, auto insurance, gasoline and vehicle maintenance.
 Another $200 goes to health insurance and co-pays, and you need at least $600 a month for groceries and personal expenses.
 So where’s that other $600 going?